Skip to content

 (Academic paper and computer at test centre only)

-• minimum score of 7 in listening, reading and speaking, and 6.5 in writing across the two sittings
+• you achieve a minimum score of 7 in each component for listening, reading and speaking and a minimum score of 6.5 for writing across the two sittings, and

 OET